Cover of Wir Kinder vom Bahnhof Zoo

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Wir Kinder vom Bahnhof Zoo:
+The most popular highlights from Wir Kinder vom Bahnhof Zoo, saved by readers on Screvi.

 “Can you dream about anything? can you really be sure you are not dreaming? can you dream - are you dreaming - have you pinched yourself - to see that weren’t dreaming?”